mojaloop/wso2is-populate/README.md

+Despair all ye who enter here: this code delicately threads a needle between the fickle threads of The Beast from before time.
+The nameless darkness that lives deep below the consciousness of all living beings.
+The shiver that runs down your spine in the moment your eyes adjust to new light.
+The _WSO2 Identity Server 5.7.0_.
+Herein lies a sanity-destroying labyrinth of delicate workarounds, confusing implementation details, incomplete or incorrect documentation around every corner.
+And worse: SOAP.
+Go back, now!
+But if you choose to venture forth, remember this: You.
+Were.
+Warned.

 # WSO2 Identity Server Populate
 A standalone script that can be used to initialise an WSO2 Identity Server with
 * an OAuth2 authentication server